-It takes about 30 hours to get scuba certified, that’s the time needed it takes to learn the basics about diving and the practical skills that you need to scuba dive safely.
+TheGetting scuba-certified takes about 30 hours.
+That’s the time it takes to learn the basics about diving and the practical skills that you need to scuba dive safely.
 Over which timeframe these “30 hours of learning to dive” are stretched, depends on how and where you take the course.

 If you want to learn how to scuba dive in one go, it takes about five days to get scuba diving certified.
 If you do the dive course on the side then it can take several weeks or months.
 The info here relates to the first basic course commonly known as the Open Water Certificate.